 Finally, your body gets the oxygen it needs, and your pulse goes down again.
 But the damage from this disruptive episode has already been done.
 Namely, your sleep has been disrupted, even if you don’t remember waking up, and your pulse has been much higher than it needs to be.

 Sleep apneas can happen dozens, sometimes hundreds, of times each night.
-A recent report found that incidents of OSA raises heart rates in patients.
 Spikes in your heart rate at that frequency isn’t healthy in the long term—these repeated episodes stress the health of your heart.

 There are a number of ways for people to reduce the frequency of these apnea events and avoid unnecessary spikes in their heart rate.
 Finding out which method works the best depends on the individual, and sometimes requires a little trial and error, or a combination of treatments.
 Here are some more common strategies:

-- Weight loss - Or, more specifically, decreasing the circumference of your neck through weight loss.
-While sleep apnea affects all body types, decreasing neck circumference is a better predictor of OSA than obesity alone.
+Weight loss - Or, more specifically, decreasing the circumference of your neck through weight loss.
+While sleep apnea affects all body types, decreasing neck circumference is a better predictor of sleep apnea than obesity alone.
 Men should target neck sizes less than 17 inches and women should aim for fewer than 16 inches.

 Despite some stereotypes, loud snoring and sleep apneas are not just relegated to those who are older and overweight.
-OSA can affect almost anyone, regardless of gender, age, weight, or fitness level.
+Sleep apnea can affect almost anyone, regardless of gender, age, weight, or fitness level